Hey, how are you guys?

 Of course my business will dry up.
 My income will suffer.
 I might have to move out if my beautiful home.
 I pray that my loved ones are safe.

-But inside of me and of all of us, there is a space that nobody can take away where there is kindness and generosity and care.
+But inside of me and of all of us, there is a space that nobody can take away.

 And when the walls crumble we realise that we didn’t really need them anyway.
-And we see that the fortifications around us that looked like the castle walls had become a prison and security (guard) was keeping us in, rather than the enemy out.
-“I just need another lock on the door” as one of my wealthiest clients used to say; as he gave his whole adult life to the bank he worked for.
+And we see that the fortifications around us that looked like the castle walls had become a prison and the security was keeping us in, rather than the enemy out.
+Or like one of my wealthiest client used to say; “I just need another lock on the door” as he gave the precious gift of his time on earth to the corporation that consumed him.

 Hey, how are you guys?